neochief/gitbybit-calc/README.md

 ## Step 14: Implement extra use cases of the Equal button

 The iOS calculator app has some extra use cases for the Equal button. ... → Equal → Number → Equal should repeat the last operation with the given Number. ... → Equal → Number1 → Operation → Number2 → Equal should perform the operation on the Number1 and Number2, discarding the previous results.

+## Step 15: Implement the plus/minus button

+When the plus/minus button is clicked, we want to toggle the sign of the number on the display.
+We will add an event listener to the plus/minus button to toggle the sign of the number when it is clicked.
+Also, it's time to add some basic formating of the result on the display, so that default hyphen characters would be replaced with correct minus character.